ooni/spec/data-formats/df-000-base.md

 started in UTC, using the `"2006-01-02 08:04:05"` format.
 Note that ooniprobe <= 1.4.0 generates skewed time information.

-- `options` (`[]string`; optional; deprecated): list of options passed on the command line when running this specific experiment.
+- `options` (`[]string`; optional): list of options passed on the command line when running this specific experiment.
 Modern implementations, e.g. Measurement Kit, typically emit an empty list here.
-All modern clients SHOULD NOT emit this field at all.
+There is a use case for using this field when you are allowing users to heavily customise the experiment; for this reason we record the option being used by our experimental, research-oriented client `miniooni`.

 - `probe_asn` (`string`): AS Number of the probe (prefixed by AS, e.g., `"AS1234"`), or `"AS0"` if the user does not want to share their ASN.